freenas/freenas-docs/userguide/tn_options.rst

 To copy text from shell, highlight the text, right-click, and select Copy from the right-click menu.
-To paste into the shell, click the "Paste" button, paste the text into the box that opens, and click the OK button to complete the paste operation.
+To paste into the shell, click the :guilabel:`Paste` button, paste the text into the box that opens, and click the :guilabel:`OK` button to complete the paste operation.

 While you are in Shell, you will not have access to any of the other GUI menus.
 If you need to have access to a prompt while using the GUI